r-richter/hyenae-ng/README.md

 ## Generator Patterns

-A lot of packet generator parameters such as address, ports and fields fields can be providing with a generator pattern.
+A lot of packet generator parameters such as for address-, port- and number- fields can be providing with a generator pattern.
 These patterns will be used in order to generate a new value on every new packet.
 Here are some examples of a few basic patterns:

 - Random 5-digit number:
   `*****`